X

 • About

-Laurel offers a number of affinity groups for parents and guardians in the Laurel community.
+Laurel offers an affinity group for parents and guardians in the Laurel community.
 Each group is opt-in and has a Laurel faculty/staff member who is the school contact person.

 Following are the groups offered for the 2020-2021 school year.
 Due to the COVID-19 pandemic, groups will meet in a virtual space via Zoom.
 For current Laurel parents, please log into MyLaurel for meeting dates and to register.